HomeLatest NewsPolicyGoogle teams up with Facebook to break Apple’s privacy code

 Apple has implemented many privacy protection measures into its products, including Safari, such as 2018’s Intelligent Tracking Protection 2.0.
 The system required websites to request tracking privileges from users on an opt-in basis with a culling of cookies 30 days after the user stops visiting relevant sites along with independent tracking of widgets and embeds.

-A privacy report in Safari for macOS Big Sur offered users’ data on what trackers a website includes, as well as advising on many trackers were prevented from profiling the user over 30 days.
+A privacy in Safari for macOS Big Sur offered users’ data on what trackers a website includes, as well as advising on how many trackers were prevented from profiling the user over 30 days.

 Get the day's headlines from Tech Observer straight in your inbox